Winter Guard International: Classification and adjudication

-WGI fosters and develops events for three activities.

 Winter Guard

 Winter guard is the indoor variant of color guard and is a combination of the use of flags, sabers, mock rifles, and various other equipment and props.
 Performances include dance and other interpretive movement.
 Color guards are common among high schools, middle schools, some universities, and also some independent organizations such as drum corps, or they are community organizations.
 The term "winter guard" is taken from the season most color guards compete as single units, and not part of marching bands or drum corps.

 Percussion

-An indoor percussion ensemble or indoor drumline consists of the marching percussion (also called the "battery") and front ensemble (also called pit or front line) sections.
-Many ensembles, like color guards, are attached to a competing marching band or drum corps.
+An indoor percussion ensemble or indoor drumline consists of marching percussion (also called the "battery") and front ensemble (also called pit or front line) sections.
+Many ensembles, like color guards, are attached to a competing marching band or drum corps, but many are independent ensembles.
 Indoor percussion integrates musicality, marching and movement, and theater arts.
 The activity is referred to as percussion theater by WGI.

-Most percussion ensembles are affiliated with high schools, but many are independent.
+There is also a "concert" classification for scholastic percussion ensembles without drumline, named so because performers are typically stationary, with no drill.